idptools/metapredict/README.md

 **Additional Usage**

 **specifying where to save the output -**
-If you would like to specify where to save the ouptut, simply use the ``-o`` or ``--output-file`` flag and then specify the file path and file name.
+If you would like to specify where to save the output, simply use the ``-o`` or ``--output-file`` flag and then specify the file path and file name.

 **Example**